JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

  - A SecuriCrawl® request document [LINK] must be completed and attached to the correspondence for review
  - Please note that the Advanced Analytica may conduct a feasibility crawl on an authorised target website.
 During this crawl no data will be stored by Advanced Analytica.
 Advanced Analytica will ensure that this process remains in line with policy.

-### SecuriCrawl® Evaluation
+### Lawyer-in-the-loop® Evaluation
  - Clients will provide Advanced Analytica with a new request and completed request document
  - Advanced Analytica will evaluate the request document and verify whether SecuriCrawl® can be lawfully engaged
- - Advanced Analytica will perform relevant AI risk assessments in line with the [ICO Guidance on AI and data protection](https://ico.org.uk/for-organisations/guide-to-data-protection/key-dp-themes/guidance-on-artificial-intelligence-and-data-protection/)
+ - Advanced Analytica will perform relevant AI risk assessments with a lawyer-in-the-loop® to ensure compliance with [ICO Guidance on AI and data protection](https://ico.org.uk/for-organisations/guide-to-data-protection/key-dp-themes/guidance-on-artificial-intelligence-and-data-protection/)

 ### Web Crawling Log
 Advanced Analytica will update the central crawling log with the approved activities and inform the business unit they can begin scraping.
 This is to ensure that the correct level of due dilligence is assigned to each project and that all activities are recorded for auditability and accountability purposes in the Web Crawling Log.